 The author has used historical fact extensively, throughout Book One, Benjamin & Boudica; and will continue to do so in Book Two, Colton & Blue Star in the New World of the Americas and Aaron & Alana in the modern era of the United States.

-Boudica and her daughters are featured in Book One; they are documented in Roman histories and portrayed in a modern statue: shown on the front cover of Book One.
+Boudica and her daughters are featured in Book One; they are documented in Roman histories and portrayed in a modern statue.
 It stands in Westminster (London) and memorializes the trio--riding in a captured Roman War Chariot.

 Queen Victoria and Margaret Thatcher among many others, past and present, have been fans and admirers of Boudica.